rojinebrahimi/ansible-playbooks/README.md

 # ansible-playbooks
-Playbooks to automate tasks such as installations or configurations
+Playbooks to automate tasks such as service installations or configurations